 - Site Assessment: Conduct a thorough analysis of the slope’s soil type, gradient, and drainage patterns to determine the areas most vulnerable to erosion.

-- Pre-Construction Planning: Develop an erosion control plan before breaking ground, including phasing constriction activities and determining where certain activities will take place.
+- Pre-Construction Planning: Develop an erosion control plan before breaking ground, including phasing construction activities and determining where certain activities will take place.

 - Regular Maintenance: Inspect and maintain erosion control measures throughout the project.
 Artificial controls will require the most maintenance.